Instant Pot New England Clam Chowder

 - Bread bowls (I suggest sourdough if possible), with the center carved out but with the bottom still left in tact (you can get these at Panera, your local bakery or you can usually find these in the deli section of your supermarket.
 It doesn’t HAVE to be sourdough though – any will do!)

 Vegetarian (who eats seafood) or Pescatarian?
-You can absolutely sub vegetable broth for the chicken broth!
-Just use 2 tsp of water + 2 tsp of Vegetable Better Than Bouillon!
+You can absolutely sub clam or vegetable broth for the chicken broth!
+Just use 2 cups of water + 2 tsp of either Clam Better Than Bouillon or Vegetable Better Than Bouillon!

 Want to use fresh clams?
 Go for it!
 Just make sure you rinse them very well to remove any sand remnants and chop them up small.
 You’ll still need about 1.5 cups of clam juice separately for the broth!

-Some people like theirs with bacon.
-Feel free to cut up a crew strips and add in in while cooking the onions and celery!
+Some people like theirs with bacon or pancetta.
+Feel free to cut up a crew strips or used diced pancetta and add in in while cooking the onions and celery!

 Also a GREAT complement to my Lobster Rolls!